pradeeptathineni/quest/demo/discussion.md

 15. I would implement subnet-level encryption to encrypt data at rest within our public subnets, using tools like S3 Server-Side Encryption or AWS KMS to manage the encryption keys.

+16. Consider increasing the availability and performance of the service by implementing AWS Global Accelerator on the loadbalancer.

 ## Questions I was left with

 ### Q. Why do I not have to create an AWS target group for HTTPS protocol?